Day 16 of The Year

 Being the change.
 It spirals out, comes from me, to my daughter, to the people she touches.
 I am grateful to life, to her, for stretching me out.

-Tags5 stages of grief action appy autism spectrum disorder babies black blackout cicadas deer emotions fall color fear of loss feelings god gorgeous photo koala bears love Michelle J. Modern world mothering mourning nature onarch butterflies permaculture Peterson Toscano photo of fall tree polar bears polar ice caps melting prayer protest rebellion Revel rewild Robert Allen sad sit spot solidarity streamside tree Wilson Alvarez
+Tags5 stages of grief action appy autism spectrum disorder babies black blackout cicadas deer emotions fall color fear of loss feelings god gorgeous photo koala bears love Michelle J. Modern world mothering mourning nature onarch butterflies permaculture Peterson Toscano polar bears polar ice caps melting prayer protest rebellion Revel rewild Robert Allen sad scars sit spot solidarity streamside tree Wilson Alvarez

 A year of posts